erezsh/erezsh/README.md

 - [Runtype](https://github.com/erezsh/runtype), a collection of run-time type utilities including validation and multiple dispatch.
 - Many more!

-👩‍💻 My stack is Python for everything, and Svelte for webdev.
-But I have experience with many others.
+👩‍💻 My stack is Python for everything, and Svelte+Typescript for webdev.
+I also write in C++, Rust, Julia, and many others.

 🌎 I'm living the life of a digital nomad; I spend a lot of my time in Amsterdam.

-👅 I speak Hebrew, English and some Spanish.
+👅 I speak Hebrew, English and pocito de Spanish.

-🎮 I play Chess, and dabble in Rocket League and Starcraft (Remastered).

 💞️ I’m looking to collaborate!
 Let me know if you have a cool project in mind, or want to help with one of mine.
 I'm especially interested in programming languages, the semantic-web, machine learning, static analysis, and recommendation systems.

-👷‍♂️ I am a freelancer, and may be available for hire for cool and interesting projects, both open-source and proprietry.
+👷‍♂️ I am a freelancer, and may be available for hire for cool and interesting projects, either open-source and proprietry.

+🔗 Would you like to know more?
+Visit [my website](https://www.erezsh.com/professional/).